kennycummings/kenny-cummings-portfolio/README.md

 <br>
 I decided to use my resume bullet points and displayed them using "ul" and "li" tags.
 <br>
-I played with the footer for a while to get the alighnment of each either far left or far right.
+I played with the footer for a while to get the alignment of each either far left or far right.
 I did this using "style" in HTML.
 <br>
 <br>